Fuel System

 Tells the computer how much air is flowing into the engine.

-Some do this with a thermistor in the air stream (a variable resistor that changes resistance based on temperature), and the computer compares it to ambient air temperature.
+Some (not all) do this with a couple thermistors in the air stream (a variable resistor that changes resistance based on temperature), and the computer compares it to ambient air temperature.
 The faster the air moves, the lower the temperature goes.
 Air Flow is observed by Temperature, and Temperature is represented by resistance, and this varying resistance sends a varying voltage signal to the computer.

 The MAF usually has at least three wires (but may have more).